practicalli/neovim/docs/install/neovim.md

 !!!
 HINT "Ignore Provider Warnings"
     It is safe to ignore language provider warnings.

     [Language Providers can be disabled](/neovim/reference/neovim/language-providers/) in the Neovim configuration to remove the warnings from `:checkhealth` report.
-Examples of disabling language provders are in the [practicalli/neovim-config-redux configuration](https://github.com/practicalli/neovim-config-redux){target=_blank}, covered in the [Neovim Config](configuration/) install step